wp-plugins/bulk-watermark/readme.txt

 = 1.4.3 =
 * added plugin meta row link to rate this plugin
 * minor cleanup of old unused code

+= 1.4.4 =
+* added better screenshots to demonstrate how the plugin works